learnbyexample/100_page_python_intro/100_page_python_intro.md

 * `'t'` text mode (default)
 * `'+'` open for updating (reading and writing)

 The `encoding` argument is meaningful only in the `text` mode.
 You can check the default encoding for your environment using the `locale` module as shown below.
-See [docs.python: standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings) and [docs.python: Unicode](https://docs.python.org/3/howto/unicode.html) for more details.
+See [docs.python: standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings) and [docs.python HOWTOs: Unicode](https://docs.python.org/3/howto/unicode.html) for more details.

 ```ruby
 >>> import locale